agsb/6502.MINT/arch/6502/Stacks.md

       - Odd address are always MSB, even address are always LSB
       - TOS, top in stack; NOS, next in stack;
       - MOS, POS, next in sequence, BOS, COS back in sequence, for easy macros

+**For common "alone" applications _zero page indexed by X_ with 24 words per stack and 32 words shared could be faster.**